Work-Study Project Supervisors

 When can students view Work-Study positions?

 Students are able to start viewing and applying for Work-Study positions approximately three weeks before the term starts.
+Students will be required to complete the "Get Ready for Work-Study" Canvas course to access the Work-Study projects database.
 Work-Study positions are closed for viewing by students and Project Supervisors at the following times:

 Fall: September 15